|The Houston Riots and

 anger and apprehension over the 24th’s presence by disarming all of his men, including those whose duties were as military

 policemen.
-Except for those standing guard duty at the camp, none of the 24th’s men were armed with nothing more than, for
+Except for those standing guard duty at the camp, none of the 24th’s men were armed with nothing more than, for some,

 However, conditions began to boil over on August 23.
-That morning, patrolman Lee Sparks, whose penchant for brutality against
+That morning, patrolman Lee Sparks, whose penchant for brutality

-24th soldier approached and asked Starks what was going on and if he could get clothes for the woman.
+box, a 24th soldier approached and asked Starks what was going on and if he could get clothes for the woman.

 Sparks immediately began pistol-whipping the soldier and supposedly said, “That’s the way we do things in the South.
 We’re